realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

     - These are mutable because of how JSON imports work.
       - The `id` must first be extracted from the JSON data before the new Object is created.
       - The `UUIDType` is mutable because it is not known at object creation time, and must be set after the JSON is parsed.
-      - This is a known limitation, and I am unaware of a workaround that doesn't involve a lot of complexity.
+      - This is a known limitation, and I am unaware of a workaround that doesn't involve a lot of complexities.
-      - We keep the id private, and only expose it via `id()` method.
+      - We have to keep `_id` public, and prefer to have it accessed via public `id()` method.
+      - The `_id` must be kept public for the `Gson` deserialization... if there is another way to do this, I would like to know.
       - The setter function is public but noted with a `_` prefix to indicate its special case.
 - `Role` objects are immutable and communicate or contain other Role objects.
 - `Role` objects contain references to their mutable data (Info) which is updated or fetched automatically when the